cs4414/Reference-Solutions/ps3/ps3.md

 Visitor counter is one of the main features of zhtta, so we have no reason not to make it perfect.
 The most urgent challenge could be the concurrent access to the shared counter.

-For the first problem, you are required to implement your own mutex mechanism and use it to manage the concurrent access to the visitor counter.
+For the first problem, you are required to implement your own synchronization primitive and use it to manage the concurrent access to the shared visitor counter.

 <div class="problem">

 <b>Problem 1.</b> (modify <span class="file">zhtta.rs</span>)
 <br>
-Modify the zhtta code so it supports a safe visitor counter protected by Readers-writer Lock.
+Modify the zhtta code so it supports a safe visitor counter managed by Readers-writer Lock.
 You should implement your own mutex code.
 Referencing the API in Rust will only earn 20% of grade.
 </div>

 ## Scheduling strategies

 The world's first web server didn't meet the problem of requests scheduling because it could just accept a connection at a time.
 However, zhtta could accept thousands of http requests at a time and serve them concurrently.
-In this way, scheduling strategies may result in various performance.
+In this way, scheduling strategies may result in various performance both in terms of server side and in terms of client side.

 For the next problem, you are required to study several scheduling policies in detail.